eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-The Ankaios CLI shall support the usage of the following environment variables:
+The Ankaios CLI shall support the usage of the following environment variables which have lower priority compared to explicitly provided cli arguments:

 - `ANK_SERVER_URL`, for providing the server url
 - `ANK_CA_PEM`, for providing the file path to a certificate authority in PEM format,
 - `ANK_CRT_PEM`, for providing the file path to a certificate in PEM format,
 - `ANK_KEY_PEM`, for providing the file path to a key in PEM format,
-- `ANK_INSECURE`, for providing a boolean to enable/disable the insecure communication
+- `ANK_INSECURE`, for providing a Boolean to enable/disable the insecure communication

 Rationale:
-This increases usability for the Ankaios CLI when the Ankaios CLI is used in different terminal windows to connect to the same Ankaios server remotely.
+Environment variables improve the usability, but are less important than explicitly provided configurations.

 Tags:
-- Cli
+- CliCommands

 Needs:
 - impl

-#### CLI prioritizes cli argument over environment variable
-`swdd~cli-prioritizes-cli-argument-over-environment-variable~1`

-Status: approved

-Command line arguments provided to the the Ankaios CLI shall overwrite environment variables.

-Tags:
-- Cli

-Needs:
-- impl
+- stest

 #### CLI is a standalone application
 `swdd~cli-standalone-application~1`